ShadowKnightMK4/InsightDebugApi/Readme.md

 				https://github.com/microsoft/Detours/blob/master/LICENSE.md (also under %cd%\Licenses\Detours)

 			InsightAPI
-				 Found under the root\Licenses\InsightApi folder.
-Functionally should leave the public project as under the MIT license, BUT makes note that extensions and other telemetry DLLs may be under a separate one.
+				 Found in the root folder of the solution.
+InsightAPI, InsightSheath, Telemetry DLLs including in the package fall under the MIT license.
 			TelemetryDlls
 				The included Telemetry Dlls are functionally under the MIT license.